 The speakers it has got under the hood united with lights on the outside and make a perfect device for any party.
 LG has got the XGrip design on the device that won’t crack or snap even if it goes through harsh conditions.

-It is IPX5 water resistant which means it can endure a water spray from all directions, which is pretty good.
+It is IPX5 water-resistant which means it can endure water spray from all directions, which is pretty good.

 There are a total of 8 buttons on this device that is placed very formally giving more tactical feedback.
 You can even go back on a song if you press the skip button three times, this is a good user experience upgrade from LG.

 The device comes with enhanced bass as any other outdoor Bluetooth speaker must come with.
 Once tapped on the button, the device goes full-on bass mode.
 You can mix and match and even customize the LEDs on the outside with their app.
 There are a few custom lighting effects like a party, water, and forest.